Skip to main content

 Example

-import { getDirectWithdrawIntoPublicBalanceV3Function } from "@umbra-privacy/sdk";
+import { getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction } from "@umbra-privacy/sdk";

-const withdraw = getDirectWithdrawIntoPublicBalanceV3Function({ client });
+const withdraw = getEncryptedBalanceToPublicBalanceDirectWithdrawerFunction({ client });

 const USDC = "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v";

-const signature = await withdraw(client.signer.address, USDC, 50_000_000n); // 50 USDC
+const result = await withdraw(client.signer.address, USDC, 50_000_000n); // 50 USDC

 Withdrawal Destination